Physician Dr. Mark Hyman created this trendy diet in 2014, combining the Paleo diet and veganism to create a new way to lose weight and stay healthy.

 The Paleo diet is the internet's most searched diet plan.
-Hinged on the caveman 'hunter gatherer' approach, it's a diet based on the natural foods our ancestors lived on, such as meat, fish, vegetables and nuts.
-Many celebrities swear by it.
+Hinged on the caveman 'hunter gatherer' approach, it's a diet based on the natural foods such as meat, fish, vegetables and nuts.

-The latest diet craze combines the Paleo with another way of eating - veganism.
+This latest health craze, the Pegan diet, combines the Paleo with another way of eating - veganism.
 Vegans avoid any animal products or by-products.
 Although there is no evidence to suggest that avoiding meat aids the body, many vegans believe this way of eating gives them more energy, clearer skin and a slimmer waistline.

 Now, both diets have been fused to create the Pegan diet - a high fibre plan that gives your body the best of every food group.